-A WARNING: Riding with an improperly adjusted wheel quick release can allow the wheel to wobble or fall off the bicycle, which can cause serious injury or death.
+WARNING: Riding with an improperly secured wheel can allow the wheel to wobble or fall off the bicycle, which can cause serious injury or death.
 Therefore, it is essential that you:

-1. Ask your dealer to help you make sure you know how to install and remove your wheels safely.

-2. Understand and apply the correct technique for clamping your wheel in place with a quick release.

-3. Each time, before you ride the bike, check that the wheel is securely clamped.
+- 1. Ask your dealer to help you make sure you know how to install and remove your wheels safely. - 2.
+Understand and apply the correct technique for clamping your wheel in place. - 3.
+Each time, before you ride the bike, check that the wheel is securely clamped.